 Mitochondrial function assays.
-Mitochondria were isolated from freshly collected hind-limb skeletal muscle (gastrocnemius, tibialis & soleus) using the methods previously described (17).
-Briefly, muscle were homogenized with protease and mitochondria were purified through differential centrifugation.
-H2O2 release from mitochondria under specified conditions was assessed using the Amplex Red method described elsewhere (18).
-Mitochondrial substrates were added at the following concentrations: glutamate (2.5 mM), malate (2.5 mM), succinate (5 mM), rotenone (0.5 µM) and antimycin A (0.5 µM).
-The same concentrations were used for ATP production, membrane potential and mitochondrial respiration.
-Superoxide release was measured using electron paramagnetic resonance (EPR) with the use of spin trap 5-diisopropoxyphosphoryl-5-methyl-1-pyrroline-N-oxide (DIPPMPO) as previously described (17).
-EPR data are expressed as relative intensity per 20 µg mitochondrial protein then normalized to values generated from control mice.
-ATP synthesis was measured using the luciferin/luciferase assay from Roche according to manufacturers’ instructions.
-Slope of kinetic curve generated was converted to ATP measurements using the standards provided in the kit.
-Membrane potential was measured by the fluorescence of the quench-dye Safarin O as previously described (18).
-Respiratory control ratio (RCR) was measured as the ratio of mitochondrial State 3/State 4 respiration rates as measured by Clark electrode as described previously (17, 18).
-Briefly, State 3 respiration was measured in the presence of 0.3 mM ADP; State 4 respiration was measured as oxygen consumption following the expenditure of ADP.
-Aconitase catalyzes the reversible isomerization of citrate to isocitrate.
+Mitochondria were isolated from freshly collected hind-limb skeletal muscle (gastrocnemius, tibialis, and soleus) using the methods previously described (17).
+Briefly, the muscles were homogenized with protease, and the mitochondria were purified through differential centrifugation.
+H2O2 release from the mitochondria under specified conditions was assessed using the Amplex Red method described elsewhere (18).
+Mitochondrial substrates were added at the following concentrations: glutamate (2.5 mM), malate (2.5 mM), succinate (5 mM), rotenone (0.5 µM), and antimycin A (0.5 µM).
+The same concentrations were used for ATP production, membrane potential, and mitochondrial respiration.
+Superoxide release was measured using electron paramagnetic resonance (EPR) with the use of spin trap 5-diisopropoxyphosphoryl-5-methyl-1-pyrroline-N-oxide (DIPPMPO), as previously described (17).
+EPR data was expressed as relative intensity per 20 µg mitochondrial protein and then normalized to values generated from the control mice.
+ATP synthesis was measured using the luciferin/luciferase assay from Roche according to the manufacturers’ instructions.
+The slope of the kinetic curve generated was converted to ATP measurements using the standards provided in the kit.
+Membrane potential was measured by the fluorescence of the quench-dye Safarin O, as previously described (18).
+The respiratory control ratio (RCR) was measured as the ratio of the mitochondrial State 3/State 4 respiration rates measured by the Clark electrode, as described previously (17, 18).
+Briefly, State 3 respiration was measured in the presence of 0.3 mM ADP, and State 4 respiration was measured as oxygen consumption following the expenditure of ADP.
+Aconitase catalyzes the reversible isomerization of citrate into isocitrate.
 In most tissues, aconitase is usually present in both the mitochondrial matrix and the cytoplasm.
 However, in skeletal muscle, only mitochondrial matrix aconitase is present.
-Aconitase activity was assayed (in Triton-X-100-treated samples) by measuring NADP+ reduction by citrate in the presence of isocitrate dehydrogenase using a fluorometric method (excitation at 355 nm and emission at 460 nm).
-Skeletal muscle homogenates (∼1.0 mg of protein/ml) were aliquoted in 96-well plates (100 μl of pH 7.44, 125 mm KCl, 10 mm HEPES, 5 mm MgCl2, 2 mm K2HPO4) and incubated at 30° C up to 40 min.
-After incubation, aconitase activity measurements were begun by the addition of 1 volume (100 μl) of 50 mm Tris, 0.6 mm MnCl2, 60 mm citrate, 0.2% Triton X-100, 100 μm NADP+, and 1 unit of isocitrate dehydrogenase (Sigma).
-Fluorometric measurements were then started immediately (Fluoroskan-FL Ascent type 374 microplate reader).
-Negative blank to measure aconitase-independent NADP+ reduction consisted of the same buffer minus the isocitrate dehydrogenase with the slope of NADPH fluorescence used as assessment of aconitase activity.
+Aconitase activity was assayed (in Triton-X-100-treated samples) by measuring NADP+ reduction via citrate in the presence of isocitrate dehydrogenase using a fluorometric method (excitation at 355 nm and emission at 460 nm).
+Skeletal muscle homogenates (∼1.0 mg of protein/ml) were aliquoted in 96-well plates (100 μl of pH 7.44, 125 mm KCl, 10 mm HEPES, 5 mm MgCl2, 2 mm K2HPO4) and incubated at 30° C for up to 40 min.
+After incubation, aconitase activity measurements began via the addition of 1 volume (100 μl) of 50 mm Tris, 0.6 mm MnCl2, 60 mm citrate, 0.2% Triton X-100, 100 μm NADP+, and 1 unit of isocitrate dehydrogenase (Sigma).
+Fluorometric measurements were then initiated immediately (Fluoroskan-FL Ascent type 374 microplate reader).
+Negative blank to measure aconitase-independent NADP+ reduction consisted of the same buffer minus the isocitrate dehydrogenase, with the slope of NADPH fluorescence used for the assessment of aconitase activity.

 Mitochondrial complex assays.
-Activity of ETC complexes were measured as previously described (17).
-In brief, mitochondrial protein was assessed from complex I activity by monitoring the oxidation of nicotinomide adenine dinucleotide (NADH) with ubiquinone-2 as the electron acceptor in the presence of diclorophenolindophenol (DCIP).
-Complex II activity was assessed by measuring succinate-dependent reduction of DCIP using ubiquinone-2 as the electron receptor.
-Complex III activity was measured by the reduction of cytochrome c3+ at 550 nm using D-ubiquinol-2 as an electron acceptor.
-Complex IV as measured by monitoring the oxidation of cytochrome c2+.
-All assays were measured by spectrophotometry and they are described in greater details elsewhere (17).
-The final rates for all activities were normalized to average values obtained from wild type (control) animals.
+The activity of the ETC complexes was measured as previously described (17).
+In brief, mitochondrial proteins were assessed for complex I activity by monitoring the oxidation of nicotinomide adenine dinucleotide (NADH), with ubiquinone-2 as the electron acceptor in the presence of diclorophenolindophenol (DCIP).
+Complex II activity was assessed by measuring the succinate-dependent reduction of DCIP, using ubiquinone-2 as the electron receptor.
+Complex III activity was measured by the reduction of cytochrome c3+ at 550 nm, using D-ubiquinol-2 as an electron acceptor.
+Complex IV was measured by monitoring the oxidation of cytochrome c2+.
+All assays were measured via spectrophotometry, and they are described in greater detail elsewhere (17).
+The final rates for all activities were normalized to the average values obtained for the wild type (control) animals.